Crimean War: Caucasus theatre

 1855: Siege of Kars: Up to May 1855, Ottomans forces in the east were reduced from 120,000 to 75,000, mostly by disease.
 The local Armenian population kept Muravyov well-informed about the Ottomans at Kars and he judged they had about five months of supplies.
 He therefore decided to control the surrounding area with cavalry and starve them out.
 He started in May and by June was south and west of the town.
 A relieving force fell back and there was a possibility of taking Erzurum, but Muravyov chose not to.
 In late September he learned of the fall of Sevastopol and a Turkish landing at Batum.
 This led him to reverse policy and try a direct attack.
 It failed, the Russians losing 8,000 men and the Turks 1,500 (29 September).
 The blockade continued and Kars surrendered on 28 November.

 1855: Georgian coast: Omar Pasha, the Turkish commander at Crimea had long wanted to land in Georgia, but the western powers vetoed it.
 When they relented in August most of the campaigning season was lost.
 In 8 September Turks landed at Batum, but the main concentration was at Sukhum Kale.
 This required a 100-mile march south through a country with poor roads.
-In essence, it was a military demonstration in order to frighten the Russian command and force it to lift the siege of the fortress of Kars.
+In essence, it was a military demonstration to frighten the Russian command and force it to lift the siege of the fortress of Kars.
 "All luck depended on whether Muravyov (the Russian commander) would be scared or not".
 But the Russian command did not see a serious threat, the Siege of Kars was continued.
 The Russians planned to hold the line of the Ingur river which separates Abkhazia from Georgia proper.
 Omar crossed the Ingur on 7 November and then wasted a great deal of time, the Russians doing little.
 By 2 December he had reached the Tskhenistsqali, the rainy season had started, his camps were submerged in mud and there was no bread.
 Learning of the fall of Kars he withdrew to the Ingur.
 The Russians did nothing and he evacuated to Batum in February of the following year.